The Dark Tower (2017 film): Ron Howard and Universal Pictures (2010–2015)

 By April 2011, Mark Verheiden was joining the television portion of the project as executive producer and Akiva Goldsman's co-writer.
 The same month, Javier Bardem was cast in the role of Roland.
 However, just a month later, a report in Variety revealed that Universal may seek another studio's help, as the project's budget appeared to be more than they were willing to handle.
 The Hollywood Reporter wrote later that the project was on the verge of turnaround, and Warner Bros. or Columbia Pictures could potentially take the project on, revealing that Universal had paid $5 million for the rights.
 Shortly after that, Universal committed to a lower budget for the project and Goldsman began rewriting the script to reflect these changes.

 Originally, production was slated to begin in September 2011, but in May 2011 it was being pushed back to February 2012 or early spring.
 The project was still not greenlit by the studio, which had to happen by July 2011.
 Then on July 18, 2011, Universal decided to cancel development of the entire project due to budgetary concerns.
 Despite this, Stephen King was confident Howard would see the project through, stating that he was "sorry Universal passed, but not really surprised.
 I bear them no ill will, and trust Ron Howard to get Roland and his friends before the camera somewhere else.
 He's very committed to the project."
-In August 2011, Howard stated that they were "trying to get outside financing to make it, and distribute it through a major [studio]", including the fact that Netflix might be an outlet.
-Later, in October 2011, Howard confirmed the adaptation is still on track, noting that HBO would now carry the television portion of the project.
+Later, in October 2011, Howard confirmed the adaptation was still on track, noting that HBO would now carry the television portion of the project.

 By March 2012, Warner Bros. was expressing interest in taking on the project.
 Several months later, Goldsman delivered a new script for the first film to Warner Bros., and the studio had to make a decision in August 2012 whether to go ahead with the project.
 As well, Russell Crowe was being talked about as the lead character.
 On August 20, 2012, Warner Bros. officially passed.
 At the same time, Media Rights Capital (MRC) was in talks to take over the project from Warner.

 In January 2014, Aaron Paul stated that he had a conversation with Howard and was possibly being considered to play Eddie Dean (earlier, in October 2012, Paul had tweeted that the role of Eddie Dean was a "huge dream" of his).
 Following that, a rumor appeared that Liam Neeson was interested in the part of Roland.